 If a piece of driftwood has been in the water for some time, most of the tannins may have already leached out.
-Otherwise, a lengthy curing process is necessary before the driftwood can be used in your tank.
+Otherwise, a lengthy curing process is necessary before it can be used in your tank.

 The moment of truth is here.
-We’ve told you how important it is to properly prepare driftwood for use in an aquarium, and now we’re going to tell you how to do it.
+We’ve told you how important it is to properly prepare aquarium driftwood, and now we’re going to tell you how to do it.

 It’s a fairly simple process, but it must be done to the letter or you risk endangering your tank’s inhabitants.

-The first step is to thoroughly clean the exterior of your driftwood.
+The first step is to thoroughly clean the exterior.

 Get yourself a stiff-bristled brush – such as a vegetable brush or a nail brush – and scrub every inch of your piece of driftwood.

 Only use hot water, never any soap, detergent or other cleaning products.
 These can be extremely harmful to your fish and should always be avoided.